weyoss/redis-smq/packages/redis-smq/docs/redis-smq-architecture.md

 ## Configuration (optional)

-- Persisted configuration (via `initializeWithConfig`) can be shared across processes
+- Persisted configuration can be shared across processes
-- Use the Configuration class to inspect or update settings at runtime (optional)
+- Use the ConfigManager class to inspect or update settings at runtime (optional)
 - Most applications can rely on `RedisSMQ.initialize(...)` and avoid direct configuration management

 ## Performance considerations